BjarkeHautop/bayesSSM/README.md

 [![R-CMD-check](https://github.com/BjarkeHautop/bayesSSM/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/BjarkeHautop/bayesSSM/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-bayesSSM is an R package offering a suite of tools for performing Bayesian inference in state-space models (SSMs).
-It implements Particle Marginal Metropolis-Hastings (PMMH) for Bayesian inference.
+bayesSSM is an R package offering a set of tools for performing Bayesian inference in state-space models (SSMs).
+It implements the Particle Marginal Metropolis-Hastings (PMMH) for Bayesian inference.

 > **Note:** This package is under active development and may undergo